You are currently viewing Need an Ex-Parte Motion? What is an Ex-Parte Motion?

 4. be accompanied by a request to submit for decision and a proposed order.

-Examples of when an Ex Parte Motion is appropriate
+Examples of When an Ex Parte Motion Is Appropriate

-1. The father “absconded” (left hurriedly and secretly) with the child from the child’s residence in England, without informing the mother, obtaining consent, or informing the English Court.
+1. The father “absconded” (left hurriedly and secretly) with the child from the child’s residence in England without informing the mother, obtaining consent, or informing the English court.

 2. The father married his now wife in the United States on the day he and the child were supposed to return to England, demonstrating his intent to remain in the United States.